Have you ever wondered how your vaporiser works? Keen on learning everything there is to know about vape coils?

 - Prime your wicks by dripping a small amount of e-liquid onto the exposed cotton of your new coil.
-This initial priming will mean that you will be able to vape quicker without getting a dry hit.
+This initial priming will mean quicker vaping without getting a dry hit.

 - Re-attach the cap and new coil to your tank and carefully fill with e-liquid.

-- Give your kit the once over and ensure that there are no leakages or spillages.
+- Check your kit to ensure no leakages or spillages.

-- Give your new coil a second priming and leave your tank for 5 minutes to enable the wicks to become fully saturated with e-liquid.
+- Give your new coil a second priming and leave your tank for five minutes, allowing the wicks to become fully saturated with e-liquid.

-- If all looks shipshape, re-attach your tank to the battery.
+- If all looks ok, re-attach your tank to the battery and resume vaping.

 Why Does My Vape Taste Burnt When It's a New Coil?

-You've just changed your vape coil for the first time and are feeling pretty satisfied with yourself.
-Caught up in the excitement of your achievement, you promptly switch on your vaporizer and get set to enjoy your first vape with a new coil.
+You've just changed your vape coil for the first time and now feel a wave of satisfaction.
+You promptly switch on your vaporiser and get set to enjoy your first vape with a new coil.
 Hastily inhaling your first puff, you notice that the taste of your vape isn't what it once was.
 In fact, it tastes distinctly burnt.
-But why does my vape taste burnt when it's a new coil?
-Deflated and left wondering how your vape experience could go from hero to zero in one vape coil change, there is a simple explanation on hand that will delineate your woe.
-The answer to your question is that you haven't primed your vape coils correctly and as a result, your wicking material is left looking burnt, withered and virtually unusable in its current guise.

-While it might seem that ordering another brand new coil might seem like an immediate solution, it might not be too late to save you from binning your burnt coil.
-By cleaning your vape coil, you might just be able to remove the burnt elements of your wick and rejuvenate the taste of your vape.
+While it might seem that ordering another brand new coil is the immediate solution, don’t bin your burnt coil just yet.
+By cleaning your used vape coil, you could potentially remove the burnt elements of your wick and rejuvenate the taste of your vape.

 How Do You Clean a Vape Coil?

-Rather than letting your wicks and vape coils become burnt out, a relatively quick clean will ensure that you don't have to replace them sooner than you needed to.
-Cleaning your vape coil is easy and will quickly restore your vape coil to a state that enables your vape to taste fresh, clean and oh so sweet.
-Follow the simple steps found below and let your vape taste great once again.
+Cleaning your vape coil is easy and will quickly restore your vape coil to a state that enables your vape to taste fresh, clean and more enjoyable.
+Follow the simple steps found below to regain flavour:

 - Remove your vape coil, including wicking material from the coil head and place into a small bowl of warm water.
-The warm water will loosen up any e-liquid residue that has built up over time.
+This will loosen up any e-liquid residue that has built up over time.

 - Remove the warm water and replace with cold water.
-Any burnt bits of e-juice that have stained your wick should fall off, and your coil will be left looking almost brand new again.
+When any burnt bits of e-juice staining your wick fall off, your coil looks almost brand new again.

 - Leave to dry completely and fix back into position within the coil head.

-- Once dry, ensure that you prime your coils sufficiently before vaping again to avoid undoing all your hard work and burning your coil once again.
+- Once dry, ensure that you prime your coils sufficiently before vaping again to avoid going back to step one.

-At the same time, as cleaning your vape coil, we would be remiss not to recommend cleaning your coil head and e-liquid tank a good clean.
+At the same time as cleaning your vape coil, we recommend the same for your coil head and e-liquid tank too.
 Add both components to a bowl of hot water and add a little lemon juice or vinegar.
 Wash the parts and dry each element with a paper towel before leaving to air dry for at least 15 minutes.
-Carefully reassemble, before re-attaching your newly cleaned vape coil ready for priming and more importantly vaping.
+Alternatively, another handy tip is cleaning your coils with vodka, wrapping overnight in tissue paper to dry, storing away in a cupboard.
+Then carefully reassemble, before reattaching your newly cleaned vape coil ready for priming and more importantly vaping.

-Depending on what ingredients are used in your e-liquid will also have some bearing on how long you should prime your coils.
-E-liquid with a high PG content will usually be thinner and will, therefore, absorb into the wicking material reasonably quickly.
+Your e-liquid ingredients will also have some bearing on how long you should prime your coils.
+E-liquids with a high PG content will usually be thinner and will, therefore, absorb into the wicking material reasonably quickly.
 E-liquid with a high VG content will typically be thicker and will consequently require slightly longer for your wicking material to absorb the e-liquid.
-If you're ever in any doubt about how long to leave your coils priming for, just leave it a little longer and prepare to enjoy a particularly tasty vape.

-With this in mind, opting for a lower-powered e-cigarette, such as Vapour2's e-cigarette starter kit will ultimately be posing less harm to your health, while still providing the nicotine you need to quit smoking as safely as vaping allows you to.
-If you're using box mods or vape pens that enable sub-ohm vaping and the capabilities for cloud chasing, vape sensibly and avoid overheating your coils.
-Vaping should only be undertaken by those looking to quit cigarettes and for those aiming to lead a healthier lifestyle.
-Because e-liquid is available in several nicotine strengths, you'll be able to decrease your nicotine consumption and eventually become nicotine-free too.
+With this in mind, opting for a lower-powered e-cigarette is more beneficial to your health, while still providing the nicotine you need to gradually quit smoking.
+If you're using box mods or vape pens that enable Sub-Ohm vaping and the capabilities for cloud chasing, vape sensibly and avoid overheating your coils.